1045635/1045635.github.io/projects/encryption/README.md

 - This protocol successfully encrypts the **content** of the message.
 Even though and adversary in the middle can't read the content of the message, what other information can they still see?

 Even if the adversary in the middle can't read the contents of the message, they can see still other information like who is communicating with whom and when they sent the messages.
+They can also see ip addresses as well as the header of the packets.